-If you can learn a bit about your leads before picking up the phone, such as their buyer behavior, then you can find success in cold calling when others have failed.
+If you can learn a bit about your leads before picking up the phone, such as their buyer behavior, then you can find customer success in cold calling when others have failed.

 Perhaps you need a sample cold call script or two to get you started or some information on crafting your own sales call template.
 If so, this article is for you.

 In this blog post, we’ll share our best cold calling scripts to get more appointments, purchases, and perhaps even customer loyalty out of your leads.